cmur2/dyndnsd/README.md

 By using [DNS zone transfers via AXFR (RFC5936)](https://tools.ietf.org/html/rfc5936) any secondary nameserver can retrieve the DNS zone contents from dyndnsd.rb and serve them to clients.
 To speedup propagation after changes dyndnsd.rb can issue a [DNS NOTIFY (RFC1996)](https://tools.ietf.org/html/rfc1996) to inform the nameserver that the DNS zone contents changed and should be fetched even before the time indicated in the SOA record is up.
-Currently dyndnsd.rb does not support any authentication for incoming DNS zone transfer requests so it should be isolated from the internet on these ports.
+Currently, dyndnsd.rb does not support any authentication for incoming DNS zone transfer request, so it should be isolated from the internet on these ports.

 This approach has several advantages:
 - dyndnsd.rb can be used in *hidden primary* fashion isolated from client's DNS traffic and does not need to implement full nameserver features